Special Educational Needs and Disabilities – Information Report

 - Reviewing the impact of interventions

-No student is excluded from taking part in any activity because of their SEND, unless there is a recognised safeguarding risk.
+School will endeavour to make any reasonable adjustments to enable students to attend all lessons and take part in any school activity regardless of their SEND, as directed by the Equality Act (2010), unless there is a recognised safeguarding risk.
 Therefore, we encourage all students to attend:

 - extra-curricular activities and school trips